scikit-nano/scikit-nano/doc/source/getting_started.rst

 Installing scikit-nano
 ----------------------

-Before installing this package, you need a working installation.
+Before installing this package, you need a working python installation.

 You can install the latest stable release from the `Python Package Index <http://pypi.python.org/pypi/sknano>`_